guptaakashdeep/SparkExceptionLogger/README.md

 A Lightweight Custom Spark Exception Logger decorator class written in python to log the Exceptions details occurred during a job run.

+A detailed technical blog on this: [Building a Lightweight SparkExceptionLogger](https://www.guptaakashdeep.com/spark-exception-logger/)

+To run it locally check the instruction on [Playground README.md](playground/README.md)

 ## Motivation

 The main motivation to create this Custom Spark Logger is: